tuva-health/connector_template/README.md

 #### Step 1: Create a Git repository for your connector.
 [Create a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) based on this template and name it appropriately.
-Let's say you named it `my_connector`
+Let's say you named it `my_connector`.

 #### Step 2: Clone the Git repo you just created
 [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) the `my_connector` repository you just created using our template repo.
 If you used the template, you should have all of the files we ship with the connector template